Nadette16/Software-Engineering-Assignment-/README.md

 # Software-Engineering-Assignment-

-#Information on Tests

-#The project is a java based one and all tests were built and run using JUnit 4.
+This is a java based restaurant management system that gives users meal options for Lunch and Supper.

+## Prerequisites to run tests

+#Any IDE that supports Java-Maven projects
+#Maven installed and added to buildpath
+#JUnit 4 installed and added to buildpath